Nikki Bella Admits She Has ‘Baby Fever’ After John Cena Split As He Gets Uncomfortable On ‘Total Bellas’

 Following her breakup with fiancé John Cena in April after six years together, WWE diva Nikki Bella is admitting that she has a case of “baby fever” and is determined to have children of her own one day.
 Per Us Weekly, Nikki opened up about wanting to become a mom in a new interview amid much speculation that her desire to have children and John’s unwillingness to become a dad was one of the main reasons for their sad breakup in April.

-Speaking to the outlet this week, Bella – who recently revealed that she “truly hopes” to get back together with her former fiance – admitted that it’s actually her almost 1-year-old niece, Birdie, the daughter of her twin sister Brie Bella, who’s made her want to become a mom even more than she did before.
+Speaking to the outlet this week, Bella – who recently revealed that she “truly hopes” to get back together with her former fiancé – admitted that it’s actually her almost 1-year-old niece, Birdie, the daughter of her twin sister Brie Bella, who’s made her want to become a mom even more than she did before.

 “[Birdie’s] given me a lot of baby fever.
 She makes me wanna be a mom like no other, I never realized unconditional love till Birdie,” Nikki explained, “and now I see this little girl and I would do anything for her in a heartbeat.”